 Explore our seven diverse departments.
-They offer a combined total of 71 degree-seeking paths that lead to high-demand careers.
+They offer a combined total of 71 degree-seeking paths that lead to high-demand careers, including two interdisciplinary programs.
 As a scientist, you can impact the world we live in and make a real difference.

 Chemists study the composition, structure, and properties of substances found everywhere.
 They learn how elements combine to form compounds and the transformation of matter to help solve problems.